lancecasselman/photo-shoot-scheduler/replit.md

 ### Feature Specifications
 The system supports chronological session sorting, an integrated deposit system, and a comprehensive storage quota and billing system with real-time tracking.
 A robust unified file deletion system ensures complete cleanup.
 It includes a professional CapCut-style Website Builder with full-screen preview, drag-and-drop functionality, and editable components (formatting, alignment, fonts, colors, spacing).
 The website builder now includes 21 professional fonts organized into categories: Serif (6), Sans-Serif (10), Display (2), and Script (3).
 When creating galleries, users are prompted to specify the number of photos (with a default of 6).
 Gallery photos use consistent Unsplash photo IDs and include camera button overlays for easy swapping.
 Individual photo editing with always-visible camera buttons and drag-repositioning is supported.
 Button elements feature advanced page linking.
 Prebuilt pages (Portfolio, About, Contact) are customizable.
 Advanced subpage functionality supports nested structures.
 A full booking agreement system with e-signature capabilities and Stripe Connect Express for multi-photographer payment routing are integrated.

+### Website Publishing System (New)
+The platform now includes a complete website publishing infrastructure that allows photographers to publish their created websites to subdomains (photographer.yourplatform.com).
+The system features:
+- **Subdomain-based hosting**: Each photographer can publish their website to a unique subdomain
+- **Real-time availability checking**: Validates subdomain availability before publishing
+- **One-click publishing**: Simple publish button in the website builder
+- **Cost-efficient architecture**: Single deployment serves all photographer websites (~$0.04/month per site)
+- **Published websites database**: Stores website data, metadata, and themes in PostgreSQL
+- **Live preview**: Instant viewing of published websites at /site/[subdomain]
+- **Update capability**: Photographers can update their published websites anytime
+- **Professional plan feature**: Included with the $39/month Professional subscription

 ### Enhanced Onboarding System
 A 5-step wizard guides new users through setup, including username selection, business information, photography specialty, and subscription integration.